-DOT employees and associated personnel are obliged to create and maintain a work environment which prevents sexual exploitation and abuse and promotes the implementation of this policy.
+DOT employees, implementing partner employees, affiliated personnel, and youth leaders are obliged to create and maintain a work environment which prevents sexual exploitation and abuse and promotes the implementation of this policy.
 Managers at all levels have particular responsibilities to support and develop systems which maintain this environment.